What is stormwater?

 When will the recommendations/findings be implemented?

-It is anticipated a final recommendation will go before Council later this year.
+It is anticipated a final recommendation will go before Council in early 2021.
 If a decision is made by Council to move ahead with the new stormwater management program and rate structure, an implementation phase will follow this Study.
 This implementation phase would include detailed calculations of impervious areas of all non-residential properties, a sampling of residential properties and details of a billing structure.
 This implementation phase would be expected to take approximately one year.

 What are other Municipalities doing?